rohan-paul/Awesome-JavaScript-Interviews/Javascript/hoisting.md

   * Declarations contribute to the `VariableEnvironment` when the execution scope is entered (^).

 # What is function hoisting?
 Provide some examples where it can be good or bad.

+An Execution Context is created each time you run your .js file/app.
+The first step in this creation phase is Hoisting.
+The JS Engine reserves space or set's up memory for all the variables and functions defined in your code.
+These are then accessed when your code is executed line-by-line.

 Function (and also variable) hoisting is when a function (or variable) is available before it's actual declaration statement.
 Consider the following code.
 ```javascript